 Tess and I met in April of 2014 when we were both presenters at the first-ever Body Love Conference.
 This conference took place after she had launched her #effyourbeautystandards campaign but before she graced the cover of People Magazine.

 Tess opened up about frustrations nearly every plus size woman who has ever been pregnant can relate to.

 I think it’s really important to talk about the realities of being plus size and pregnant.
-The options for nursing bras, maternity clothes, belly bands and books are so minuscule that it’s insulting.
+The options for nursing bras, maternity, belly bands & books are so minuscule that it’s insulting.

 Thank goodness most of my clothes have worked as maternity pieces, but not everyone has access to clothing like me and 10 years ago I didn’t.
 I struggled at a size 18 to find anything 10 years ago & sadly not much has changed.

 I knew it was frustrating but had no idea until I found myself pregnant and searching for things that didn’t exist.

 The struggle is real!
 Major brands like Lane Bryant have discontinued their plus size maternity clothing lines leaving options very limited.

 Stores like Motherhood Maternity, that carry plus size options, don’t have much of a selection and their apparel is expensive.
 Nursing bras are also a necessity that many plus size women struggle to find in their size.

 While it’s difficult to find plus size belly bands (a helpful tool for belly support during pregnancy and postpartum, along with disguising a “B” shaped belly) in stores, there are a lot of great online resources.

 Along with addressing plus size maternity apparel, or lack thereof, Tess also stepped onto a soapbox of mine – the importance of working with a size friendly care provider.